Why Soft Skills Are Needed in Every Workplace

 5. Compassion

 As you can see, these qualities are all traits that require us to be the best version of ourselves.
+Every single one stems from self-awareness, emotional regulation, and social intelligence!
 And each of them strengthens relationships, personal and professional.
+How would you score yourself in these five areas?

-The evidence shows that soft skills matter to employers: 90% of top performers in the workplace have high EQ, and people with high emotional intelligence make, on average, $29,000 more each year than those without strong soft skills.
-But why?
+The evidence shows that soft skills matter to employers: 90% of top performers in the workplace have high EQ and people with high emotional intelligence make, on average, $29,000 more each year than those without strong soft skills.

 Empathy and self-knowledge play an incredibly important role in leadership positions and are equally vital to successful collaboration on teams.
 Teams naturally learn from their managers and supervisors and adjust their behavior accordingly.
 Neuroscience backs this up: particles called “mirror neurons” in our brains lead to a trickle-down effect, where team members model their leader’s behavior.